 01 of 09

-Under a two-hour drive away, Mont-Tremblant is actually three in one: a year-round resort particularly famous for its ski hills, a town and a provincial park.
+Less than a two-hour drive away, Mont-Tremblant is actually three-in-one: a year-round resort particularly famous for its ski hills, a town, and a provincial park.

 Rent a car or fly to Mont Tremblant, which has an airport 20 minutes from the ski hill.
 The Mont Tremblant Express runs regularly during winter.

 02 of 09

 Tour the Laurentians

 Get out of the city for a day and explore the countryside surrounding Montreal.
 This 8-hr day trip includes not only a visit to the mountains, lakes, and forests of the Laurentian Mountains; it includes a visit to quaint French villages and a cruise on the Lac des Sables in Ste Agathe des Monts.

 Ideally, you would spend more than a few hours in Quebec City, but a day trip to the Quebec capital is still worth the effort.
 Like stepping over the ocean and onto European cobblestone, a visit to Quebec City is a truly unique experience in North America.

 Quebec City is at least a three-hour drive from Montreal, so an early start is necessary.

 04 of 09